ScottHarrisonDev/aesop-product-page-replica/process.md

 29. I'll start with the size switcher as I've already got the UI started.
 The next step is to build the custom radio buttons.
 30. After creating the radio buttons I then hooked up the buttons to actually change the state and set the selected size.
 31. Now that I could see the app reacting to the state change I could see that the product image needed a transition to match the Aesop website.
 I used the Vue `<Transition>` component for this.
+32. I went back and added the html title and description meta tag data to the API and used the head NuxtJS method in the index page to apply it.
+33. I am now going to work on the cart functionality, starting with getting the empty cart to display when a user clicks the cart button whilst it is empty.
+34. With the empty cart created I can now work on adding an item to the cart.
+I've realised whilst I have an ID on the product object I need to have some way of identifying the specific product variation which is being added, ie 100ml or 200ml.
+I am going to add an SKU field to the product API endpoint so that I have a unique identifier for each variation.
+35. I've completed the cart functionality as much as I can in the time I have so I'm going to tidy up the last couple of bits including trying to make the page a bit nicer on mobile/smaller devices as I've been quite focused on the desktop experience for this project so far